-The Acorn Foundation Christine Tustain Classical Music Award is valued at $2,000 and is bestowed annually to support the furtherance of studies in classical music (singing or instrumental).
+The Acorn Foundation Christine Tustain Classical Music Award is valued at $2,150 and awarded to support the furtherance of studies is classical music (singing or instrumental).

-Applications to the Christine Tustain Classical Music Award are facilitated by Creative Bay of Plenty.
+Applications to the Acorn Foundation Christine Tustain Classical Music Award are facilitated by Creative Bay of Plenty.

 - Applicants must be undertaking or about to commence further study in preparation for a career in classical music.